-Once the distribution centre for tea from the Six Famous Tea Mountains, in the 19th century, the town of Yiwu became the gateway from which all the modern fascination with Pu'er sprang, and Yiwu tea is still a reference standard for serious Pu'er drinkers.
-Surprise then, that the tea from the region of this hustle-and-bustle city has managed to remain gentle, smooth, and sweet: fruity notes counter a generous astringency, suggesting together the flavour of cranberries, while its round sweetness is balanced by a pleasant salinity, all synthesised on a raft of creamy texture and beeswax warmth.
-Or perhaps it is entirely predictable, having aged five years in its homeland, that the tea should reflect that place, being a crossroads for flavour as its origin has been for commerce.
-At any rate, it's a Pu'er to calm down with after too much urban stimulation.
+The city of Yiwu was once the distribution centre for tea from the Six Famous Tea Mountains and was the starting point for today's Pu'er hype towards the end of the 19th century; it remains a reference for serious Pu'er drinkers.
+It is surprising that tea from the region of this now-day busy city has managed to remain smooth, supple and sweet: fruity notes contrast with a generous astringency, together suggesting the taste of cranberries, while its round sweetness is balanced by a pleasant salinity, synthesised upon a palette of creamy texture and beeswax warmth.
+Perhaps it is also perfectly normal that after being stored five years in its native country, the tea reflects this place as a crossroads of flavours, as it was when it was first traded.
+In any case, it is a Pu'er that can be used to recover a little after too much urban stimulation.

 - ORIGIN: Yiwu, Xishuangbanna, Yunnan, China

 - HARVEST TIME: Spring 2014

 - TASTE: Salt, Cranberry, beeswax